DanielSarmiento04/api_nasa/README.md

 ## Resume

 The aims of this repository is used the stack with python (FastApi) , PostgresSql and nginx as load balancer and server reverse proxy.
-Finally the project used apache camel to use server discovery

 ## Concept API